noble-ai/rescript-fields/docs/generated/Field.md

 # Field

-\nThis module type describes the requirements for a Field module\nYou'll see this Field.T in the Module Functions which asserts\nthat a module passed to the function has each of these types and values.\n
+This module type describes the requirements for a Field module
+You'll see this Field.T in the Module Functions which asserts
+that a module passed to the function has each of these types and values.

 ### Field.T